 If a faculty member wishes to receive material from an outside party, the other party should provide a material transfer agreement pertaining to the substances that will be sent to the University.
 Please send any such agreement to the Office of Legal Affairs for review.
 The legal staff will work with the other party to reach an agreement that is satisfactory to both sides.
 Once we have come to terms with the other party, the Office of Legal Affairs will send the agreement to the Vice President for Research to sign on behalf of Georgia State University.
 After we have obtained signature on behalf of the University, we will return it to the other party for execution with instructions to provide us with one original, if possible, or a copy of the fully-signed agreement.

-Incoming MTARequest for Incoming Materials Routing Form (updated 10-22-14) – Use this form to facilitate the processing of an agreement for materials you wish to receive from another entity.
+Incoming MTARouting-Form-for-Incoming-MTAs-Required-2016 – Use this form to facilitate the processing of an agreement for materials you wish to receive from another entity.

 Outgoing MTARequest for Outgoing Materials Routing Form (updated 10-22-14) – Use this form to initiate the process of obtaining a Material Transfer agreement for materials you wish to provide to another entity.